 About me

-Hi, I'm Emma.
-I am a qualified Art Psychotherapist, currently offering sessions online.
-I provide a safe and creative space for mental health support, self-exploration and growth.
+I am a qualified Integrative Psychotherapist and Art Psychotherapist, offering sessions both in-person and online.
+I provide a warm, thoughtful, and creative space for mental health support, self-exploration, and growth.

 I believe questions of purpose, freedom, meaning, and how we manage life-stages are also important and am happy to explore clients’ existential and spiritual needs if desired.